Abstract Deadline: January 14, 2019

 - A Dentsply Sirona representative will contact the selected student with complete information and instructions about the competition and program events.

-- The selected student must submit an abstract for the AADR Annual Meeting via the AADR online abstract submission process by October 13, 2017.
+- The selected student must submit an abstract for the AADR Annual Meeting via the AADR online abstract submission process by the abstract deadline.
 On the on-line abstract form, the entrant must be listed as the presenter of the abstract entered for the competition.
 Co-authors, if any, should also be listed on both the abstract and the poster.

 - In the awards section of the online abstract submission process, select SCADA from the list of AADR Awards.